Buying and Selling FAQs in Connecticut

 - Application for Registration and Certificate of Title

 The registration is good for 10 days.
-You will be charged sales tax―which is 6% of the purchase price―when you obtain the temporary registration.
-The fee for a temporary registration is $20 for a passenger vehicle, and $29-$50 for personal vehicles with combination plates.
+You will be charged sales tax when you obtain the temporary registration.
+The fee for a temporary registration is $21 for a passenger vehicles.
+For more information about other fees, please refer to this list.

 How much does it cost to register my new vehicle in Connecticut and get a set of license plates?

 It costs $75 to register a passenger vehicle for a two-year period.
 A pickup truck can be registered as a passenger vehicle, if it weighs less than 8,500 pounds and is not for commercial use.

 Connecticut drivers 65 and older have the option to register their vehicles for one year and pay only $40, plus a $5 Clean Air Act Fee.

 Expect to pay some additional fees at the time of registration.
 The following is a list of charges: